IlyaLts/SyncManager/README.md

 - **Folder timestamp** - *(Old files are moved into a new folder named with a timestamp, while keeping their original filename.
 For example, document.txt would be moved to a folder named 2025_08_08_08_15_412/document.txt)*
 - **Last version** - *(This option only keeps the most recently deleted version of a file.
 Any older versions are overwritten)*
 #### Versioning Location
 1. **Locally** - Old files are stored in a new folder, next to your synchronization folder.
-This new folder will have the same name as the sync synchronization folder, plus a special designated postfix.
+This new folder will have the same name as the synchronization folder, plus a special designated postfix.
 2. **Custom Location** - You can specify a separate location for all your versioned files.
 SyncManager will then organize them into folders like [Custom location]/[Profile name].
 ### Filtering
-Files can be filtered from synchronization using the following options:
+You can prevent certain files from being synchronized using SyncManager's filtering options.
-- **Minimum file size**
+- **Minimum file size** - *(Set a minimum file size.
+Files outside this range will be ignored)*
-- **Maximum file size**
+- **Maximum file size** - *(Set a maximum file size.
+Files outside this range will be ignored)*
-- **Minimum size for a moved file** - *(The size at which files are allowed to be detected as moved or renamed)*
+- **Minimum size for a moved file** - *(The size at which files start being detected as moved or renamed.
+Files lower than that size will be copied instead of being renamed or moved)*
 - **Minimum size for delta copying** - *(The size at which files start being delta copied.
-Files lower than that size will be deleted and fully recopied)*
+Files lower than that size will be deleted and fully copied)*
-- **Include** - *(Whitelist)*
+- **Include** - *(Only files that match your criteria will be synchronized)*
-- **Exclude** - *(Blacklist)*
+- **Exclude** - *(Files that match your criteria will be ignored and not synchronized)*
+- **Ignore System Files** - *(Prevents hidden OS-level files from being synchronized)*
+- **Ignore Hidden Files** - *(Prevents files and folders hidden by the operating system or prefixed with a dot (on Linux) from being synchronized)*
 ### Database Location
 SyncManager stores a database file to keep track of your files for future synchronizations.
 You can choose where this database is saved:
 - **Locally** - *The database is saved on your computer in a dedicated application data folder.
 It keeps your synchronization data separate from your actual synchronized files.*
 - **Decentralized** - *The database is stored inside each of your synchronization folders, within a special hidden folder named .SyncManager.
 This is useful if you need to move your entire synchronization setup to another computer, as the database files will travel with your folders.*
 ### Conflict Resolution
 Sometimes, changes are made to the same file in two different locations before a synchronization.
 SyncManager has clear rules to resolve these conflicts:
-- **Latest modification date wins:** If a file has been modified in both locations, SyncManager will synchronize the file with the latest modification date.
+- **Latest modification date wins:** - *If a file is modified in both locations, the version with the most recent modification date will overwrite the other*
-- **Modified files take precedence:** If a file is modified in one folder but deleted in the other, SyncManager will prioritize the modified file.
-The deletion will be ignored, and the modified file will be copied.
+- **Modified files overcome deletion:** - *If a file is modified in one folder but deleted in the other, SyncManager will prioritize the modified file.
+The deletion will be ignored, and the modified file will be copied*
-- **Folder content changes take precedence:** If a folder has had files added or removed in one location but was completely deleted in another, the folder with the updated content will be copied.
+- **Folder content changes overcome deletion:** - *If a folder has had files added or removed in one location but was completely deleted in another, the folder with the updated content will be copied*
 # Building
 Requires Qt 6.9 or newer.
 Buildable with Qt Creator.